Wim Vandekeybus

 Wim Vandekeybus (Herenthout, 30 June 1963) is a Belgian choreographer, director and photographer.
-His company Ultima Vez is located in Sint-Jans-Molenbeek (Brussels).
+His company Ultima Vez is located in Molenbeek-Saint-Jean (Brussels).

-Together with Jan Fabre, Alain Platel and Anne Teresa De Keersmaeker, Wim Vandekeybus has been responsible for the Flemish Wave in contemporary dance in the 80's.
+Together with Jan Fabre, Alain Platel and Anne Teresa De Keersmaeker, Wim Vandekeybus has been responsible for the Flemish Wave in contemporary dance in the 1980s.
 He made over thirty international dance and theater productions and almost as many movies and video works.

 Breakthrough

 After graduating high school, he briefly studied Psychology in KU Leuven in Leuven, Belgium.
 But later on, however, he decided to pursue a different path.
 After a workshop with Paul Peyskens he came in contact with theater.
 He followed through with various dance workshops (including tango and contemporary dance) and focused on film and photography.

 After auditioning for Jan Fabre’s The Power of Theatrical Madness in 1985, Wim Vandekeybus spent two years travelling the world as one of the play’s two naked kings.
 In 1986 he withdrew to Madrid for several months with a group of novice dancers to work on his first show and to launch his company Ultima Vez.

 His first show What the Body Does Not Remember premiered in June 1987 at the Toneelschuur in Haarlem (the Netherlands).
 The music driving the dancers was composed by Thierry De Mey and Peter Vermeersch.
 The performance won a Bessie Award in 1988 in New York.

 A residency in 1989 at the Centre National de Danse Contemporaine d'Angers resulted in Les porteuses de mauvaises nouvelles, which earned Vandekeybus a second Bessie Award.